BCL-FOSS/netsumap/README.md

 ### What's Inside?

-- 🐍 Python
+🐍 Python
-- 🧠 Machine Learning
+🧠 Machine Learning
-- 📱 Mobile App for network status monitoring

 ### How would I use this?
-There are two ways you can use this product, either as a traffic analysis tool for your network, or as a platform to start automating network management functions with ML.
+There are three ways you can use this:
+👨🏽‍💻 traffic analysis tool for your network
+🤖 a platform to start automating network management functions 📱 self hosted network status monitoring solution complete with mobile app (Android only)

 ### Getting Started

 #### Recommended Environment
 - Ubuntu 22.04 LTS
 - 1/12 GPU Minimum
-- 4 GB GPU Mem.
-Minimum
+- 4 GB GPU Memory Minimum
+- 8 GB RAM Minimum

 #### Backend Environment Setup